lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Aborting a fragmented IPv6 datagram transmission

-For several reasons, a fragment sender or a fragment receiver may want to abort the transmission of a fragmented IPv6 datagram.

-If the fragment sender triggers abortion, it transmits to the receiver a format equivalent to a fragmentation header (with the format for a fragment that is not the last one), with the Rule ID field (of size R – T – N bits) set to ABORT_TX, the DTag field (if present) set to the same value as the datagram whose transmission is being aborted, and all CFN bits set to 1.
-No data is carried along with this fragmentation header.
-The specific value for ABORT_TX is not stated in this document and is expected to be defined in other documents.

-When a fragment receiver receives an L2 frame containing a Rule ID set to ABORT_TX and a CFN field with all bits set to 1, the receiver MUST release any resources allocated for the fragmented IPv6 datagram transmission being aborted.

-If the fragment receiver triggers abortion, it transmits to the fragment sender a format equivalent to a fragmentation header (with the format for a fragment that is not the last one), with Rule ID (of size R – T – N bits) set to ABORT_RX, with the Dtag field (if present) set to the same value as the datagram whose reception is being aborted.
-The entity that triggers abortion (either a fragment sender or a fragment receiver) MUST release any resources allocated for the fragmented IPv6 datagram transmission being aborted.
-The specific value for ABORT_RX is not stated in this document and is expected to be defined in other documents.
+For several reasons, a fragment sender or a fragment receiver may want to abort the on-going transmission of one or several fragmented IPv6 datagrams.
+The entity (either the fragment sender or the fragment receiver) that triggers abortion transmits to the other endpoint a format that only comprises a Rule ID (of size R bits), which signals abortion of all on-going fragmented IPv6 packet transmissions.
+The specific value to be used for the Rule ID of this abortion signal is not defined in this document, and is expected to be defined in future documents.

-When a fragment sender receives an L2 frame containing a Rule ID set to ABORT_RX, the fragment sender MUST abort transmission of the fragmented IPv6 datagram being transmitted, and MUST release any resources allocated for the fragmented IPv6 datagram transmission being aborted.
+Upon transmission or reception of the abortion signal, both entities MUST release any resources allocated for the fragmented IPv6 datagram transmissions being aborted.

-A further Rule ID value may be used by an entity to signal abortion of all on-going, possibly interleaved, fragmented IPv6 datagram transmissions.

 ## Downlink fragment transmission